hunterdyar/imm406-site/content/assignments/research-question-prototype.md

 - How bright do objects appear?
 (AKA What contrast ratios should I be working with? - At what viewing angles?) etc.

+## Example Questions (Board)
+- What are available piece holding affordances (affecting posture, kinesthetics, haptics, piece movement options)
+- Orientation Changes/Communication Between Multiple Players.
+Best practices for rotating text?
+- How do we detect the active players/pieces?
+- How deep can we render the background?
+How does the depth work?
+- How precise can the pieces be used? (timing, precision, speed of movement)
+- What's the dead zone of piece movement or rotation?
+- What is the piece's capacitance touch capabilities?

 ## Example Questions (Lightship)
 - How does Meshing Work for Physics?
 - How can we use nav meshes?
 What are they?